top of page

 Growing Governmental ICE

-credits: CNN Introduction In modern media, it is common to see ICE, depicted as this new formidable force, Los Angeles Times strapped with the newest guns, heavy vests, raiding in large groups; however, ICE, was created after the 9/11/2001 terrorist attacks and passed in November of 2002.
+credits: CNN Introduction In modern media, it is common to see ICE depicted as this new formidable force, Los Angeles Times strapped with the newest guns, heavy vests, and raiding in large groups; however, ICE was created after the 9/11/2001 terrorist attacks and passed in November of 2002.
 ICE was part of the Homeland Security Act, also known as the largest reorganization of the United States government since the creation of the Department of Defense.
-The Department of Homela
+The Department of Home

 Madison Shanfeld